 Whether it is inhumane to declaw a cat is a heated topic.
-Many countries ban the procedure, but the U.S. allows veterinarians to perform it.
-The decision to declaw your cat, especially a cat older than 6 months, should not be made lightly.
+Many countries ban the procedure, and now a handful of United States cities like Denver and New York have banned it.
+The decision to declaw your cat, especially a cat older than six months, should not be made lightly and should only happen in emergency situations.
 Being informed and discussing the pros and cons with your veterinarian is helpful for the decision-making process.

 The intent of this article is not to endorse declawing, but rather to provide information about the techniques commonly used.
-There are only a few medical reasons to declaw a cat—a tumor or a badly damaged paw.
+There are only a few medical reasons to declaw a cat—a tumor or a badly damaged paw being among them.
 Most declawing is done because a cat is damaging the furniture, although some are declawed because their owners have suppressed immune systems and can't risk exposure to bacteria from a cat scratch.